How to Grow Watermelon for Beginners

 Sharing is caring!

-Gardening 101 includes watermelons and knowing how to grow them successfully right outside your kitchen door.
+Gardening 101 tips for growing all the things, including watermelon, and knowing how to grow them successfully right outside your kitchen door.

 how to grow watermelon for beginners

 What could be better than enjoying a sweet watermelon on a hot summer day?
-Not much that I can think of except for enjoying one that’s right out of your own garden.
-People love watermelon, even chickens love it, and occasionally a goat will even grab a nibble.
+There’s not much that I can think of except for enjoying one that’s been grown in your own garden.
+People love watermelon; adults, kids, and even chickens love it, and occasionally, a goat will even grab a nibble.

-Once your plants grow, you can enjoy fresh watermelon all summer to help beat the heat.
-Watermelons are 92% water, which makes them the perfect refreshment on a hot day.
+Once your plants grow to maturity, you can enjoy fresh watermelon all summer to help beat the heat and add a bit of sweetness to any dinner.
+Watermelons are 92% water, which makes them the perfect refreshment on a hot day, and the rinds are a great treat to give to your chickens and other livestock.

 a chicken eating watermelon rinds